Church of the Saintes Maries de la Mer

-The Church of the Saintes Maries de la Mer is a Romanesque fortified church built in the 9th century in Saintes-Maries-de-la-Mer in Camargue, Bouches-du-Rhône, Provence.
+The Church of the Saintes Maries de la Mer (Gléisa de las Santas Marïas de la Mar) is a Romanesque fortified church built in the 9th century in Saintes-Maries-de-la-Mer in Camargue, Bouches-du-Rhône, Provence.
 Dedicated to Mary, mother of Jesus and to The Three Marys, it is the subject of annual Roma pilgrimage.
 Since 1840, it has been classified as a French Historical Monument.

 Background

 According to writer Jean-Paul Clébert, the Greek geographer and historian Strabo wrote that the Phocaeans of Massalia (modern Marseille) erected a temple to Artemis.
 The first mention of the town (then an oppidum) is made in the poem Ora Maritima (English:The Sea Coast) by Avienius in the 4th century, under the name of an islet called "oppidum priscium Râ."
 In the 6th century, this oppidum was renamed, "Sancta Maria de Ratis" (English:Saint Mary of the Raft), a name which evolved into Notre-Dame-de-la-Barque when the Christian legend of the landing of the Three Marys on the Camargue coast became popular.
 This change was made from 547, with the installation of a community of nuns on this islet by Caesarius of Arles, the Archbishop of Arles, to Christianize this place of pilgrimage and pagan worship to Mithras and Artemis.